 Hawes – who is executive producing the series with her new company Buddy Club – said: “It is a privilege to be working on Honour…in a time when honour killings are still rife, it is critical to shine a light on such an important subject.
 Banaz Mahmod’s story, and DCI Goode’s subsequent investigation, is certainly one that needs to be told and I am proud to be a part of it.”

-Following a recent string of hit dramas, including Bodyguard, The Durrells, and Summer of Rockets, Keeley Hawes stars as Detective Chief Inspector Caroline Goode, who led the investigation into Banaz Mahmod’s murder.
+Following a recent string of hit dramas, including Bodyguard, The Durrells, and Summer of Rockets, Keeley Hawes stars as Detective Chief Inspector Caroline Goode in the Honour cast, who led the investigation into Banaz Mahmod’s murder.

 Why has ITV’s Honour faced backlash?

-Banaz’s sister Pyazee has spoken out against Gwyneth Hughes’ script, stating that by choosing to focus on DCI Goode’s story, the drama proves problematic and fails to “honour” Banaz.
+Banaz’s sister Pyazee previously spoke out against Gwyneth Hughes’ script, stating that by choosing to focus on DCI Goode’s story, the drama proves problematic and fails to “honour” Banaz.

-“It doesn’t really sit too well with me that that’s the angle they chose to go with because that’s not Banaz’s story, that’s somebody else’s story,” Payzee told the BBC.
+“It doesn’t really sit too well with me that that’s the angle they chose to go with because that’s not Banaz’s story, that’s somebody else’s story,” Payzee told the BBC last year.

 “This is about somebody who lost her life very tragically and it’s not about somebody getting to tell their story.
 I don’t believe that it’s honouring Banaz.”